The Anatomy of an Affair: Dave Carder

 Dave Carder: —40 years.

-Dave: —as a therapist, you have run a counselling center at EvFree in Fullerton, California.
-You were in Detroit where I was—
+Dave: —as a therapist.
+You have run a counselling center at EvFree in Fullerton, California.
+You were in Detroit, where I was—

 Dave Carder: Yes.

-Ann: —for a little bit—
+Ann: —for a little bit.

 Dave: —just down the road for a while.
 All these decades you have been helping couples navigate this topic.

-Dave Carder: Oh yes, it is quite a bit different.
+Dave Carder: Oh, yes; it is quite a bit different.

 Dave: In what way?

-Before that, it was pretty much a matter of, and we used to say it all the time, first affairs are always about comfort and distraction.
-There [are] reasons why people get involved with adultery in most cases.
-You have to find out what some of those reasons are.
-It didn’t make him do it but it certainly contributed to the wellness failure.
+Dave Carder: In 1995, the new way started by reaching people on the internet.
+At that point, I would tell you that the old girlfriend and the old boyfriend became the most dangerous person in your life.
+Before that, it was pretty much a matter of—and we used to say it all the time—“First affairs are always about comfort and distraction”; there’s reasons why people get involved with adultery in most cases.
+You have to find out what some of those reasons are—it didn’t make him do it—but it certainly contributed to the wellness failure.

-Back in Luke, when Jesus was tempted, after all those temptations, it says in Luke 4, the devil left Him for a more opportune time; meaning we’re all strong most of the time but sometimes, we are not.
+Back in Luke, when Jesus was tempted, after all those temptations, it says in Luke 4, the devil left Him for a more opportune time; meaning, we’re all strong most of the time; but sometimes, we are not.
+We’ve got to figure out: “What changed in you?” and “What caused this vulnerability in you?”

 Ann: Me, too, Dave.
-I remember “Thank goodness somebody’s written something.”
+I remember, “Thank goodness somebody’s written something.”

 Dave: As a pastor, it was like something we needed in the church.
-You just said, many affairs are the result of comfort or distraction.
-Explain what that means.
+You just said, “Many affairs are the result of comfort or distraction”; explain what that means.

-Dave Carder: It’s very soothing.
+• It’s very soothing; sex is soothing.
 God designed five or six different chemicals that all they do is produce soothing, great experiences inside of you.
 They’re built that way.
+People who are stressed out, burned out, empty—we use the “HALT B” acronym, etcetera—those people are vulnerable to someone being nice, kind, generous, loving, sensitive, etcetera.

-In taking a history of a couple with adultery that’s one of the first things you want to find out is “What drove this vulnerability?”
+We look for those things: in taking a history of a couple with adultery—that’s one of the first things you want to find out is—“What drove this vulnerability?”
 Think in terms of grains of sand that wore down the boundaries that normally would have protected them.
-Every one of those contributive factors would be insufficient by itself, but clustered together they take you down.
+Every one of those contributive factors would be insufficient by itself; but clustered together, they take you down.
+The more of those you can find, the more likely you can figure out why this happened at this time with this person.

 Ann: Wow!
 Interesting.
 So you and Ronnie have been married fifty-four years?